ShivamSinghhh/Parking/README.md

 <br/>

 if the availability is there , user will recieve a token for credential.
-This token will be required to take your vehicle from parking.
+This token will be required to take out vehicle from parking.

 //-------for Exit----------//
 <br/>